cora0110/distributed-system-proj/docs/Testing.md

 - share USER DOC: to share a document with another user

+  - non-existing doc -> Document does not exist.
+  - inaccessible doc -> You do not have access.
+  - non-existing target user -> The target user does not exist.
+  - success -> Document shared successfully
+  - a minor issue with notification: duplicates

 - news: to get all the news

+  - if any -> display the news
+  - if none -> No news available

 - receive: to retrieve all the unread com.distributed.chat messages